Daniel Paille: Professional

+Buffalo Sabres

 Paille scored his first career NHL goal on January 14, 2006, against the Los Angeles Kings.
 In the summer of 2007, he signed a one-year, $535,000 one-way contract to remain in Buffalo, then again re-signed with the Sabres the next summer, on July 16, 2008, on a two-year, $2.2 million contract that paid $900,000 in his first year and $1.3 million in his second.

+Boston Bruins

-On October 20, 2009, Paille was traded to the Boston Bruins in exchange for a third-round and a conditional fourth-round draft pack.
+On October 20, 2009, Paille was traded to the Boston Bruins in exchange for a third-round and a conditional fourth-round draft pick.
 His move to Boston marked the first-ever trade of a player under contract between the two division rivals in their common 39 years in the NHL.

 Paille won the Stanley Cup with the Bruins on June 15, 2011, over the Vancouver Canucks in a 4–0 Game 7 victory.
 He was a major contributor on the penalty kill, as he and linemate Gregory Campbell were instrumental in holding the high-powered Vancouver power play unit to just two goals scored in the seven-game Finals series.

 After completing his third season with Boston in 2011–12, Paille was re-signed by the Bruins to a three-year contract on June 1, 2012.

 Paille signed with Ilves in Finland on December 2, 2012, during the 2012–13 NHL lockout; he rejoined the Bruins when play resumed in mid-January 2013.
-On June 15, during the 2013 playoffs, Paille scored the game-winning goal in overtime of Game 2 of the Finals, giving the Bruins a 2–1 victory over the Chicago Blackhawks.
+On June 15, during the 2013 playoffs, Paille scored the game-winning goal in overtime of Game 2 of the Finals on Corey Crawford, giving the Bruins a 2–1 victory over the Chicago Blackhawks.
 Two days later, on June 17, he scored the first goal in Game 3 of the Finals, which turned out to be the game-winner in the Bruins' 2–0 win over Chicago.
-Despite taking a 2–1 series lead, the Bruins would ultimately lose the series, 4–2.
+Despite taking a 2–1 series lead, the Bruins would ultimately lose the series to the Presidents' Trophy-winning Blackhawks, 4–2.

 On April 13, 2015, the Bruins, after missing the playoffs for the first time in nine years, informed Paille that they would not be offering him a contract extension, which made him an unrestricted free agent on July 1, 2015.

+Rockford IceHogs/New York Rangers

 On September 13, 2015, the Chicago Blackhawks invited Paille to attend their training camp on a Professional Tryout agreement.
 He was subsequently released by the Blackhawks on September 28.
 The following day Paille signed a professional tryout with the Rockford IceHogs, Chicago's American Hockey League affiliate.
 Paille appeared in 31 games with the IceHogs, before he was signed to one-year contract for the remainder of the season to add depth to the New York Rangers on January 21, 2016.
 On April 20, 2016, Paille was recalled by the New York Rangers from the team's AHL affiliate, the Hartford Wolf Pack.